vacp2p/rfc/specs/waku/v2/waku-store.md

 # Abstract

-This specification explains the Waku Store protocol which enables querying of messages received through relay protocol and stored by other nodes.
+This specification explains the Waku `store` protocol which enables querying of messages received through relay protocol and stored by other nodes.
 It also supports pagination for more efficient querying of historical messages.

 **Protocol identifier***: `/vac/waku/store/2.0.0-beta2`

 ## Security Requirements

-- **Anonymous query**: This feature guarntees that nodes can anonyousely query historical messages from other nodes (i.e., without disclosing the exact topics of waku messages they are interested).
+- **Anonymous query**: This feature guarantees that nodes can anonymously query historical messages from other nodes (i.e., without disclosing the exact topics of waku messages they are interested in).
 As such, no adversary in the `store` protocol would be able to learn which peer is interested in which topics of waku message.
+- **Prevention of Denial of Service**: Denial of service signifies the case where an adversarial node exhausts a node in the `store` protocol  by making a large number of queries (even redundant queries) thus making the node unavailable to the rest of the system.

 ### Terminologies
 The term Personally identifiable information (PII) refers to any piece of data that can be used to uniquely identify a Peer.
 For example, the signature verification key, and the hash of one's IP address are unique for each peer and hence count as PII.

 ## Adversarial Model
 -  Any peer talking the `store` protocol i.e., both the querying node and the queried node are considered as an adversary.
 Furthermore, we consider the adversary as a passive entity that attempts to collect information from other peers to conduct an attack but it does so without violating protocol definitions and instructions.
-For example, under the passive adversarial model, no malicious quieried node hides the messages it receives from the querying nofr as it is against the description of the `store` protocol.
-However, a malicious queried node may learn which topics of inteest of other peers.
+For example, under the passive adversarial model, no malicious node hides or lies about the history of messages as it is against the description of the `store` protocol.
 - The following are not considered as part of the adversarial model: 1- An adversary with a global view of all the peers and their connections 2- An adversary that can eavesdrop on communication links between arbitrary pair of peers (unless the adversary is one end of the communication).
 In specific, the communication channels are assumed to be secure.